geoelements/research-wiki-template/README.md

 # [Geoelements Research Wiki Template](https://geoelements.org/wiki-template/)

+The Geoelements Research Wiki uses  Markdown (.md) file format.
+The research wiki documents daily progress, literature review, methodology, and your thoughts on the results.

+## Starting your wiki
-Geoelements Research Wiki template.
-The research wiki is written in  Markdown (.md) file format.
-Fork the [Research Wiki repo](https://github.com/geoelements/wiki-template) on GitHub to start your own research wiki page.
+Fork the [Research Wiki repo](https://github.com/geoelements/wiki-template) on GitHub to start your research wiki page.
 Prefix the repo-name as `wiki-`.

 ## Docsify